-Proceedings under this section L.R.
-705.1 shall be confidential unless otherwise ordered in a final order in a disciplinary proceeding, except that any opinion and order entered by the Court disbarring, suspending, or imposing other discipline upon publicly reprimanding an attorney-respondent shall be placed on the public record-, along with any panel's report and recommendation and exhibits, but only if said exhibits are expressly incorporated into the final order.
+Proceedings under L.R.
+705.1 shall be confidential unless otherwise ordered in a final order in a disciplinary proceeding, except that any opinion and order entered by the Court disbarring, suspending, or publicly reprimanding an attorney-respondent shall be placed on the public record, along with any panel's report and recommendation and exhibits, but only if said exhibits are expressly incorporated into the final order.
 An attorney-investigator's report and supporting materials shall not be publicly disclosed without prior approval by the Disciplinary and Admissions Committee.

-g) Disbarment by Consent While Under Disciplinary Investigation or Prosecution i) AnyAn attorney-respondent-attorney may consent to disbarment while a disciplinary investigation or proceeding is pending against that attorney, but only by delivering to the
+g) Disbarment by Consent While Under Disciplinary Investigation or Prosecution

-CourtClerk an affidavit stating that the attorney-respondent desires to consent to disbarment and that: (1) the attorney's attorney-respondent's consent is freely and voluntarily rendered; (2) the attorney-respondent is not being subjected to coercion or duress; (3) the attorneyrespondent is fully aware of the implications of so consenting; (4) the attorney-respondent is aware that there is a presently pending an investigation or proceeding involving allegations that there exists grounds for the attorney's attorney-respondent's discipline, the nature of which the attorney-respondent shall specifically set forth; (5) the attorney-respondent acknowledges that the material facts so alleged are true, unless such acknowledgment would involve the admission of a crime; and (6) the attorney-respondent so consents because the attorney-respondent knows that if charges were predicated upon the matters under investigation, or if the proceeding were prosecuted, the attorney-respondent could not successfully defend himselfprovide a sufficient defense.

-ii) Upon receipt of the required affidavit, the Clerk shall promptly refer the affidavit to the Disciplinary and Admissions Committee to review the petition and to determine if a hearing is necessary.
+- i) An attorney-respondent may consent to disbarment while a disciplinary investigation or proceeding is pending against that attorney by delivering to the Clerk an affidavit stating that the attorney-respondent desires to consent to disbarment and that: (1) the attorney-respondent's consent is freely and voluntarily rendered; (2) the attorney-respondent is not being subjected to coercion or duress; (3) the attorney-respondent is fully aware of the implications of so consenting; (4) the attorney-respondent is aware that there is presently pending an investigation or proceeding involving allegations that there exists grounds for the attorney-respondent's discipline, the nature of which the attorney-respondent shall specifically set forth; (5) the attorney-respondent acknowledges that the material facts so alleged are true, unless such acknowledgment would involve the admission of a crime; and (6) the attorney-respondent so consents because the attorney-respondent knows that if charges were predicated upon the matters under investigation, or if the proceeding were prosecuted, the attorney-respondent could not provide a sufficient defense. - ii) Upon receipt of the required affidavit, the Clerk shall promptly refer the affidavit to the Disciplinary and Admissions Committee to review the petition and to determine if a hearing is necessary.
 If the Disciplinary and Admissions Committee finds good cause that disbarment by consent is appropriate without a hearing, the Court shall enter an order disbarring the attorney-respondent.